 Music, even at the earliest stages, can get technical!
 To play Mary Had A Little Lamb, for example, your little one will need to know the alphabet from C to G and be able to count up to the number four.
 Learning music will be easier for your child (and their teacher!) if they confidently know their alphabet from A to G and can count to 10 at least.

 There are a few instruments that young children typically start with, primarily piano, violin, or cello.
 As you choose an instrument, it is very important to make sure that your child has the physical skills to learn it properly.
 Not all children have the motor dexterity or finger strength to press a piano key, so they may require a keyboard that has light-touch keys.
 String instruments are great for smaller children because they are made in a variety of sizes, so you can pick the one that best works for your child.
 Keep in mind though that this means that you will be replacing your instruments regularly as your child grows.

 No matter how ready your child is to learn an instrument, you must also be prepared.
 The younger a child is when they begin, the more hands-on you will need to be in their learning process.
 You will likely need to sit with your child during their practice sessions to guide them through each exercise and activity, especially if they are younger than five or six years old.
-There is an obvious financial commitment that comes along with putting your child in music lessons as well.
-The average 30-minute lesson generally costs $25 or more, depending on the skill and qualifications of the teacher.
+There is a financial commitment that comes along with putting your child in music lessons as well.
 It can be a challenging and stressful journey for parents, but watching your child grow and learn in unimaginable ways with their instrument makes it all worth it in the end.